Do you know what a copywriter does?

 This results in the fairly common assumption that my job has more to do with legally protecting a business from infringement than crafting convincing words for its marketing.

-Listen, my Legally Blonde-obsessed high school self would love to be able to say I’m a bad-ass lawyer who specializes in copyright law…but Elle Woods I am definitely not.
+Don’t get me wrong.
+My Legally Blonde-obsessed high school self would love to be able to say I’m a bad-ass lawyer who specializes in copyright law…but Elle Woods I am definitely not.

 Another point of confusion is people assuming that copywriting and content writing are interchangeable.
 This is understandable since you need both in your marketing and they often overlap.